guilsa/news-scraper/readme.md

 # Getting Started

-- Currently the repo comes with a sqlite db dump (`/v1/news.db`).
-Feel free to delete that file if you want to start from scratch.
+- Currently, the repo comes with a sqlite db dump (`/v1/news.db`).
+  - Feel free to delete `news.db` if you want to start from scratch.
+     - You will then need to empty out [blacklist.txt](https://github.com/guilsa/news-scraper/blob/main/v1/blacklist.txt).
+This step would go away if we add a `makefile`.
-- To scrape/fetch news articles, run the article scraper manually (see `node articlesScrapeSave.mjs` below) or start the cron job (instructions below as well).
-I have this as a background worker process on a separate raspberry pi style linux box).
+- To scrape/fetch news articles, [run the article scraper manually or start the cron job](https://github.com/guilsa/news-scraper/#scrapers).
+- Deployment is done to a separate raspberry-pi style box.

 ## Prerequisites